Writers! Awesome Tools & Resources for Writing Your Book

 1. Writing a Book

-If you are struggling to write each day, 750 words.com might be just the accountability you need.
-It’s super cute, fun and if you are competitive, it might help that there is a leader board to egg you on.
+If you are struggling to write regularly, Reedsy’s creative writing prompts contest might be just the accountability you need.
+It’s super fun and if you are competitive, it comes with a prize.

 2. Online Cloud Storage